 After exploring Wind Caves I took the same trail back down.
 It was much faster and easier heading back since the trail climbs down the entire way.

-Looking for more hiking inspiration?
-Don’t forget to check out some of our other popular posts below:
+Looking for more Utah travel inspiration?
+Don’t forget to check out some of our other popular Utah posts below:

 - Tips For Hiking Tony Grove Lake In Utah